2020PB/police-brutality/reports/Ohio.md

 A peaceful protest was dispersed with tear gas and flashbangs, with police shooting a man giving them the middle finger with pepper bullets from a paintball gun.

-tags: pepper-bullet, tear-gas, flashbangs, shoot, protestor
+tags: pepper-ball, tear-gas, stun-grenade, shoot, protestor

 id: oh-cincinnati-1